phil-sandwell/CLOVER/README.md

         cd /work/USERNAME/CLOVER-hpc/Jobs/
         git clone https://github.com/sheridanfew/CLOVER-hpc-job-example.git .

 4) Add your renewables.ninja API to the location file for Bhinjpur, using vi from hpc command line or a different text editor (NB.
-This should go in the middle of the final line: token,(YOUR_API_TOKEN,renewables.ninja API token')
+This should go in the middle of the final line: token,(YOUR_API_TOKEN),renewables.ninja API token'

         vi /work/USERNAME/CLOVER-hpc/Core_files/Locations/Bhinjpur/Location\ Data/Location\ inputs.csv